leeluolee/stateman/docs/API.md

 {
 you can test it in [api.html](http://leeluolee.github.io/stateman/api.html);

-There is no difficult to understand `enter` and `leave`, But What is update used for?
+There is no difficult to understand `enter` and `leave`, But what is the update used for?

-See state named `app.contact.detail.setting` that we defined in the 【[first example](http://leeluolee.github.io/stateman/api.html#/app/contact/3/setting)】. if we nav from `/app/contact/3/setting` to `/app/contact/2/setting`, the current state doesn't not change, only the param `id` changed. so stateman call the `state.update` method to notify state to process updating work.
+See `app.contact.detail.setting` that we defined in the 【[first example](http://leeluolee.github.io/stateman/api.html#/app/contact/3/setting)】. if we nav from `/app/contact/3/setting` to `/app/contact/2/setting`, the current state doesn't not change, only the param `id` changed. so stateman call the `state.update` method to notify state to process updating work.
 All states that  included in current state will update.

 %
 你可以直接在这里页面来查看完整过程： [api.html](http://leeluolee.github.io/stateman/api.html);